-There are countless books written on the subject and basically every self-improvement guru has talked about it.
-But still, making and breaking habits is one of the hardest things many of us will ever do.
+There are countless books written on the subject of how to form habits and basically every self-improvement guru has talked about it.
+But still, creating habits is one of the hardest things many of us will ever do.
 Why is this?
 Well, because change is hard in the first place but changing something you do (or don’t do) automatically adds an extra layer of challenge.
 Plus, you have that whole, the brain doesn’t like change thing going on.
-So, how are you supposed to overcome all of that?
-Find out how to make and break habits once and for all!
+So, how are you supposed to overcome all that?
+Find out how to form habits the easy way that will last a lifetime!

 Choose ONLY One

-Habit change is difficult so don’t take on everything all at once.
+Habit creation is difficult so don’t take on everything all at once.
 Focus on one and only one habit to change at a time.

-It’s best to start with the habit with the biggest impact.
+It’s best to start with the habit with the biggest impact (aka, a supercharged habit).
 That could mean you start with the one that is most detrimental to your health or interferes most with your goals.
 Or it could mean that you start with the one that causes you to (or not to) engage in other habits.

-For example, I’ve found that staying up late dramatically impacts both making and breaking other habits.
+For example, I’ve found that staying up late dramatically impacts other habit formation and success.
 When I don’t stick to a fairly strict bedtime I tend to snack on junk food at night.
 I also oversleep in the morning causing me to skip my morning routine.
-This means, no workout, no body brushing, starting the day stressed and decreased productivity during the day.
-So, addressing my bedtime habits eliminates late night snacking and improves my likelihood of success in establishing the morning habits I long for.
+This means, no workout, no body brushing, starting the day stressed and decreased productivity throughout the day.
+So, addressing my bedtime habits eliminates late night snacking and improves my likelihood of success in forming the morning habits I long for.
 Choosing this one habit to work on first has profound impact in a number of ways!

 Do you have a habit that if changed would create a domino effect?
 If so, that’s a great place to start!